tri47/WorldSuicideRate/README.md

-A simple visualisation of Suicide rates from 1985 to 2016 for different countries, age groups, and genders.
+A simple interactive visualisation in of suicide rates from 1985 to 2016 by different country, age group, and gender.
+Visualised using D3.
 URL:
 https://worldsuiciderate.herokuapp.com/